Skip to main content

 Build

-The Hip Flexor Stretch (Kneeling) is performed in a split kneeling position and focuses on lengthening the front of the hip on the rear leg.
-It is useful for improving movement quality, posture, and comfort during walking, running, and lower body training.
+The Hip Flexor Stretch (Kneeling) is performed in a split kneeling position and focuses on lengthening the muscles at the front of the hip on the rear leg.
+Tight hip flexors limit passive hip extension, which directly affects running mechanics and overall movement quality (Mettler et al., 2019).
+Regular stretching of this area improves posture, walking comfort, and performance in lower body training.

 You should feel the stretch mainly in the front of the hip and upper thigh of the kneeling leg.
-Keep your torso upright, gently engage your core, and move slowly into the stretch without forcing the position or arching your lower back.
+Keep your torso upright, gently engage the core, and move slowly into the stretch without forcing the position or arching the lower back.
+Stretching programs that target the hip flexors contribute to improved running kinematics in both younger and older populations (Fukuchi et al., 2016).

-This stretch fits well into warm-ups, cooldowns, or mobility routines, especially if you sit often or train legs frequently.
-To make it easier, reduce how far you shift forward, and to make it more intense, lightly squeeze the glutes and hold the position longer while staying relaxed.
+This stretch fits well into warm-ups, cooldowns, or mobility routines — especially if you sit often or train legs frequently.
+Reduce how far you shift forward to make it easier, or lightly squeeze the glutes and hold the position longer while staying relaxed to increase the intensity.

 1. Begin in a kneeling position with your right knee on the floor and left foot planted flat on the ground in front of you, creating a 90-degree angle with both knees.